 A retention and disposal schedule is a legal way to authorise the destruction or transfer of public records.
 The schedule itself is a document that:

 - describes the type of business a public authority performs

 - identifies the records produced as a result of that business

 - specifies how long each record must be kept.

-There are three main types of schedules:
+There are four main types of schedules:

 - General—covers administrative records common to all public authorities and based on common functions.